indrz/indrz-doc/README.md

 digital wayfinding indoors, maps, orientation and indoor routing for buildings large or small, app or webpage.

 ## What is indrz?
-indrz is open source software to provide indoor maps and routes for buildings.  indrz will allow you to integrate indoor maps and routing services into your homepage or application.
+indrz is open source software API to provide indoor maps and routing directions. indrz will allow you to integrate indoor maps and routing services into your homepage or application.
  If you work at a university or other organization and need an online wayfinder [www.indrz.com] (www.indrz.com) will offer our services to build or host it for you.
 Our business model is like Mapbox, free open source software and payed services such as data conversion, preparation or import.
 The [www.indrz.com] (www.indrz.com) cloud based platform can host the solution for you.

 Indrz was developed out of the need to quickly communicate how to get from point A to point B in a complex set of buildings.